News & Updates

 • Document the process and outcomes

-When an employee raises concerns about bullying, excessive workloads, or poor management practices, there must be a structured, fair process for addressing these concerns that involves genuine consultation and timely action.
+What this means in practice: When an employee raises concerns about bullying, excessive workloads, or poor management practices, there must be a structured, fair process for addressing these concerns that involves genuine consultation and timely action.

 Why this matters: Without formal procedures, issues fester.
 Problems escalate.
 Trust erodes.
 And your legal exposure grows.
 The regulations create a framework that protects both employees and employers through structured, fair processes.